Demographics of Vietnam: Ethnic groups

-Ethnolinguistic map of Indochina in 1970.
-Note: ethnic composition has changed significantly due to internal migration.
+Ethnolinguistic map of Cambodia, Laos, and Vietnam in 1970.
+Note that ethnic composition has changed since due to internal migration.

-The Vietnamese government recognizes 54 ethnic groups, of which the Viet (Kinh) is the largest; according to official Vietnamese figures (2019 census), ethnic Vietnamese account for 85.3% of the nation's population and the non-Vietnamese ethnic groups account for the remaining portion.
-The ethnic Vietnamese inhabit a little less than half of Vietnam, while the ethnic minorities inhabit the majority of Vietnam's land (albeit the least fertile parts of the country).
+The Vietnamese government recognizes 54 ethnic groups, of which the Viet (Kinh) is the largest; according to official Vietnamese figures (2019 census), which account for 85.3% of the country's population and the non-Viet ethnic groups account for the remaining portion.

-The relation between China and Vietnam also declined following reunification in 1976, with Vietnam siding with the Soviet Union against China in the Chinese-Soviet split.
-Tensions peaked when Vietnam and Cambodia started a war, Cambodia led by Pol Pot being a Chinese ally, resulting in a Chinese invasion of Vietnam in 1979.
-In 1978–79, some 450,000 ethnic Chinese left Vietnam by boat as refugees (many officially encouraged and assisted) or were expelled across the land border with China.
-In recent years the government has performed an about turn and is encouraging overseas Hoa to return and invest, but the ethnic Chinese population has been in continuous decline since the 1970s due to assimilation and low birth rates.
+The relation between China and Vietnam declined following reunification in 1976, with Vietnam siding with the Soviet Union against China in the Sino-Soviet split.
+In 1978–79, some 450,000 ethnic Chinese left Vietnam by boat as refugees (some officially encouraged and assisted) or were expelled across the land border with China.
+The government has performed an about turn and is encouraging overseas Hoa to return and invest, while the ethnic Chinese population has been in decline since the 1970s due to assimilation and lower birth rates.

-The central highland peoples commonly termed Degar or Montagnards (mountain people) comprise two main ethnolinguistic groups – Malayo-Polynesian and Mon–Khmer.
-About 30 groups of various cultures and dialects are spread over the highland territory.
+The central highland peoples, termed Degar or Montagnards (mountain people), comprise two main ethnolinguistic groups – Malayo-Polynesian and Mon–Khmer.
+About 30 groups of cultures and dialects are spread over the highland territory.

-Other minority groups include the Cham—remnants of the once-mighty Champa Kingdom, conquered by the Vietnamese in the 15th century, Hmong, and Thái.
+Other minority groups include the Cham – remnants of the Champa kingdom, conquered by the Viet in the 15th century, Hmong, and Thái.